r-yabyab/kubeadm-scripts/README.md

 <br/>If your services uses .env, make sure the worker node has proper IAM roles for the parameter store.

 <br/>
-<br/>Why is this needed?
+<br/>Why is any of this needed?
 To avoid Amazon's $0.10/hr for EKS which still requires you to spin up linux instances.